View our rare First Folio of Shakespeare’s plays at The Play’s The Thing.

 The Folio includes all of the plays generally accepted to be Shakespeare's, with the exception of Pericles, Prince of Tyre, The Two Noble Kinsmen, and the two lost plays, Cardenio and Love's Labour's Won.

-The Royal Shakespeare Company First Folio is one of only 234 surviving copies dating from 1623.
-It will be on display at our new permanent exhibition, The Play's The Thing.
+The Royal Shakespeare Company First Folio is one of only 234 surviving copies dating from 1623 and is on display in our permanent exhibition, The Play's The Thing.